What should I know about hiring in Peru?

 Maternity leave & paternity leave

 Paid maternity leave for female employees is 98 days long, including 49 days before and 49 days after giving birth.
 In addition, there is a 30-day grace period for numerous or complicated births.
-The father or partner of a newborn is usually given 10 days of paid paternity leave, increasing to 20 days in the case of a premature or difficult birth.
+The father or partner of a newborn is usually given 10 days of paid paternity leave, increasing to 20 days in the case of premature or difficult birth.

 An employee who adopts a kid is eligible for 30 days of paid leave, beginning on the day after the child is adopted to the employee, provided that the child being adopted is under 12.
 Within 15 calendar days after the child’s birth, the employee applying for adoption must make this information known to their employer.